 For instance, under the SolarNova programme, we have aggregated the demand for solar power across various agencies, lowering the cost, and making it more convenient to deploy.
 We will install solar panels at 5,500 HDB blocks by 2020.
 This will reduce electricity costs, spur growth in the clean energy sector, and help triple the deployment of solar energy from a modest 126 megawatt-peak (MWp) today to 350 megawatt-peak (MWp) by 2020.
 We are also making plans for more than 1 gigawatt-peak (GWp) post-2020.
 This, at peak during the day, will represent about 15% of our electrical power demand.

-Today, I am pleased to launch the “Public Sector Sustainability Plan 2017-2020”. first time, 16 Ministries and 64 Statutory Boards have come together to publish the Public Sector’s environmental sustainability plan.
+Today, I am pleased to launch the “Public Sector Sustainability Plan 2017-2020”.
+Here, I must acknowledge the work done by Minister Masagos and MEWR to bring everyone together.
+This is a significant step in the Public Sector’s sustainability journey.
+For the first time, 16 Ministries and 64 Statutory Boards have come together to publish the Public Sector’s environmental sustainability plan.

 One of the key elements of this Plan is the initiatives that the Public Sector will take to reduce electricity and water consumption in the Public Sector.
 Compared to the FY 2013 levels, the Public Sector will reduce electricity consumption by more than 15 % and reduce water consumption by more than 5 % by 2020.
 All new Public Sector buildings will also attain the Green Mark Platinum standard, and at least Green Mark Gold standard for existing buildings.